Chinatown Friendship Arch Picture

 China

-Chinatown in Washington, DC is among the smallest in the nation, with seemingly less to offer than its counterparts in other major American cities.
+Chinatown in Washington, DC is one of the smallest in the nation, with seemingly less to offer than its counterparts in other major American cities.
 A closer look, however, reveals a rich history of resilience anchored around the work of keystone community organizations.

 Washington, DC’s Chinatown celebrated the Lunar New Year on February 11th, 2024, with one of its most anticipated and time-honored traditions: the annual DC Chinese-Lunar New Year Parade.
 Hosted by the Chinese Consolidated Benevolent Association (CCBA) since the 1950s, the parade has since grown from its humble origins as a lion dancing and martial arts showcase.
 In addition to performers that one would typically expect at a Chinese New Year celebration, like the DC Dragonboat Club and the Yee Fung Toy Lion Dance Troupe, modern iterations of the parade now include a broad array of other ethnic and cultural organizations in the area, such the Tinkus Bolivian USA Dance Team and the Ballou Majestic Marching Knights High School Band.
 This year, over 57 cultural and community organizations participated in the festivities, which were capped off with keynote addresses from high-ranking members of Chinese community organizations and government officials.